SamSaprykin/paypal-casino/README.md

 ## 4. Our Methodology

-- Update content so it will focus on PayPal instead of Crypto.
+- Update the content to focus on PayPal instead of Crypto.
-- Update the SEO component: only the title and description fields.
+- Update the SEO component: modify only the title and description fields.

 ## 5. Country Guides Pages